matew1919/hackathon-prep/README.md

 ### Notes

-* Raw data files are stored locally in `data/` and are ignored by Git.
+* Raw data files are stored locally in `data/` and are ignored by Git
-* Submission files are stored locally in `submissions/` and are ignored by Git.
+* Submission files are stored locally in `submissions/` and are ignored by Git
-* Competition-specific notebooks are stored inside `competitions/<competition_name>/notebooks/`.
+* Competition-specific notebooks are stored inside `competitions/<competition_name>/notebooks/`
-* The Titanic baseline model reached a validation accuracy of `0.8156`.
+* The Titanic baseline model reached a validation accuracy of `0.8156`